powsybl/powsybl-core/docs/grid_features/network_modifications.md

 This class should be used to create any type of `Injection`. `Injections` are network elements with one terminal, such as loads, generators...
 It takes as input:
-- The `InjectionAdder`, already created with the right parameters
+- The `InjectionAdder`, already created with the right attributes.
+These attributes depend on the type of `Injection`.
 - The ID of the bus or busbar section (in `BUS_BREAKER` or `NODE_BREAKER` voltage levels respectively) to which the injection should be connected.
 - The position order of the injection: when adding an injection to a `NODE_BREAKER` voltage level, this integer will be